omgpiu/effector-article/src/LessonOne/README.md

 ### Third step

-This is a magic time - connect our event to store.
+This is magic time - connect our event to store.
 Let's try to understand - what's going on here?

 1) Connected our $hover (store) with setHover (event), and when we fire event our store will change.